Dual Process Theory

 We must remember that these models are limited in scope.
 Humans construct these models for simplifying concepts that exceed our limited capacity to process.
 Dual process theory is a model.
 There are not two processes independently functioning in the brain, creating the phenomenon of conflicting responses to single experiences.

-Lisa Feldman Barrett wrote, “the core systems that construct the mind interact in complex ways, without any central manager or chef to run the show.
+Lisa Feldman Barrett wrote, “The core systems that construct the mind interact in complex ways, without any central manager or chef to run the show.
 However, these systems cannot be understood independently like the disassembled parts of a machine, or like so-called emotion modules or organs.
 That’s because their interactions produce new properties that are not present in the parts alone” (Barrett, 2018).
-Our brain’s functions, with all it beauties and conflicts, should leave us all in a stupor of awe.
+Our brain’s functions, with all their beauties and conflicts, should leave us all in a stupor of awe.
 We can use theories, such as dual process theory, on our path to understand, then step back and bask in the much greater light of the complexity of life.

 A Few Words by Psychology Fanatic